Convergence Rates for Empirical Measures of Markov Chains in Dual and Wasserstein Distances: Introduction and main results

 \subsection{Rate of convergence in expectation}

 Our goal is to find estimates from above for the quantity

-Hence we need to obtain uniform bounds over $f \in \textnormal{Lip}_1(\R^d)$.
-To deal with this problem, Boissard \cite{Boissard.2011} uses approximations in terms of the covering numbers of the set $\mathcal{N}_\delta (\textnormal{Lip}_1(K))$ for a compact subset $K \subset \R^d$.
-The proofs assume that the transition kernels satisfy a transportation inequality, which is equivalent to an exponential moment condition and therefore a rather strong assumption. \\ To obtain uniform bounds in $f$, we will instead follow the approach by Kloeckner \cite{Kloeckner.2018} and use an approximation of $f$ by its Fourier series.
-For Lipschitz functions, the Fourier series converges uniformly on compact sets and reasonably fast.
-Kloeckner uses this to prove that if the Markov chain is supported on a compact set $K \subset \R^d$ and $d \geq 3$ then there is a constant $C$ depending on $K$, $d$, and $D$ such that for all $n$ large enough
+Hence we need to obtain uniform bounds over $f \in C^s _ 1 ( \R^d )$.
+To deal with this problem (in the case $s=1$), Boissard~\cite{Boissard.2011} uses approximations in terms of the covering numbers of the set $\textnormal{Lip}_1(K) = C_1^1 ( K ) $ for a compact subset $K \subset \R^d$.
+The proofs assume that the transition kernels satisfy a transportation inequality, which is equivalent to an exponential moment condition and therefore a rather strong assumption.

+To obtain uniform bounds in $f$, we will instead follow the approach by Kloeckner~\cite{Kloeckner.2018} and employ an approximation of $f$ by its Fourier series.
+For $C^s$-functions the Fourier series converges uniformly on compact sets and reasonably fast.
+Kloeckner uses this to prove that if the Markov chain is supported on a compact set $K \subset \R^d$ then there is a constant $C$ depending on $K$, $d$, and $D$ such that for all $n$ large enough one has $\E [d_{C^s_1 ( \R^d ) } (\mu, \mu_n)] \leq C \Gamma_{d , s} (n ' )$, where